-Controls provide reasonable assurance that implemented new releases of vendor-supplied applications are tested, authorized, properly implemented, and documented.
+Controls provide reasonable assurance that implemented changes of InvestOne are tested, authorized, implemented, and documented.

 Fiscal Service has documented procedures for the testing and authorization of new releases of vendor supplied applications.
-The change control process is under the control and direction of OSD (part of FAO).
-Fiscal Service uses the HPSM product for documenting vendor-supplied releases.
+The change control process is under the control and direction of CTD (part of Fiscal Accounting).
+Fiscal Service uses ESM/ServiceNow to document vendor-supplied releases.

-The InvestOne accounting system is licensed by FIS.
+The InvestOne accounting system is licensed by FIS Capital Markets US LLC (FIS).
 Fiscal Service has a maintenance and support contract for the InvestOne accounting system with FIS.
 ISS is responsible for all maintenance and support of the FedInvest system.

-FIS periodically provides new releases of the InvestOne accounting system, including documentation.
+FIS periodically provides new releases (upgrades), via the FIS Secure File Transfer Protocol (SFTP) site, of the InvestOne accounting system, including documentation.
 Each new release requires testing.
-OSD tests the new InvestOne accounting system releases developed by FIS consistent with change control procedures for FAO systems.
+CTD tests the new InvestOne accounting system releases developed by FIS consistent with change control procedures for FA systems.
 New InvestOne accounting system releases are installed in the Test environment where they are initially tested.
 After successful completion of testing, ISS migrates the InvestOne accounting system new release to the Acceptance environment, where it is subjected to acceptance testing by users.
-ISS installs an InvestOne accounting system new release in the Production environment after all testing has been successfully completed and management has approved the InvestOne accounting system new release for implementation in the Production environment.
+ISS only installs an InvestOne accounting system new release in the Production environment after all testing has been successfully completed and management has approved the InvestOne accounting system new release for implementation in the Production environment.

-In addition to new releases, FIS will periodically provide fix tapes for the InvestOne accounting system.
-Fix tapes, which address certain InvestOne accounting system issues, are narrower in scope than new releases.
-Based on the changes included on a particular fix tape, Fiscal Service management will decide whether or not to implement the fix tape.
-If management decides to implement the fix tape, the fix tape is migrated through the Test and Acceptance environments.
-Fix tapes are installed in the Production environment only after successful completion of testing in the Test and Acceptance environments and management approval for migration into the Production environment.
-InvestOne was upgraded to version 18.1 as of August 13, 2018.
+In addition to new releases, FIS periodically provides smaller maintenance releases for the InvestOne accounting system.
+These smaller maintenance releases are off-cycle changes to InvestOne that address certain InvestOne accounting system issues and are narrower in scope than new releases.
+Based on the changes included on a particular maintenance release, Fiscal Service management will decide whether or not to implement the maintenance release.
+If management decides to implement the maintenance release, ISS downloads the updated code from the FIS SFTP site, and the updated code is migrated through the Test and Acceptance environments.
+A maintenance release is only installed in the Production environment only after successful completion of testing in the Test and Acceptance environments and management approval for migration into the Production environment.

-OSD also tests changes to the InvestOne accounting system application reports, developed by FIS using the same change control procedures described above.
+CTD also tests changes to the InvestOne accounting system application reports, developed by FIS using the same change control procedures described above.

-In addition, Fiscal Service uses the version control software to manage the upgrades and enhancements.
-Changes are only migrated into the Production environment once all responsible parties approve the change in the version control software.
-Access to migrate changes via the version control software is limited based on job responsibility.
+In addition, Fiscal Service uses the change management software to manage the upgrades and enhancements.
+Changes are only migrated into the Production environment once all responsible parties approve the change in the change management software.
+Access to migrate changes via the change management software is limited based on job responsibility.

-- 1. Inspected procedures for the implementation of new releases of vendor supplied applications, and determined that they were documented and included requirements for authorization, testing, documentation, and approval. - 2.
-Inspected vendor maintenance support contracts for the InvestOne accounting system software and determined that the contracts exist and were current.
+- 1. Inspected procedures for the implementation of changes of vendor supplied applications and determined that they were documented and included requirements for authorization, testing, and documentation. - 2.
+Inspected vendor maintenance support contracts for the InvestOne accounting system software and determined that the contracts existed and were current. - 3.
+For a selection of new InvestOne releases, inspected supporting documentation and determined that the changes were tested, authorized, documented, and implemented. - 4.
+For a selection of maintenance releases, inspected change request documentation and determined that the maintenance releases had been tested and approved prior to implementation into production. - 5.
+Inspected the list of access rights and groups granted permissions to migrate changes and compared the users in those groups to their job titles in the Fiscal Service Staff List and determined that access permissions to migrate changes to the production environment were restricted and commensurate with job responsibilities.

-- 3. For a selection of new InvestOne releases, inspected supporting documentation and determined that the changes were tested, approved, documented, and properly implemented. - 4.
-KPMG was unable to inspect an example of a moveLINQ tape in the Iron Mountain SecureSync site to verify it was sent off-site, as there was not a tape sent off-site during the examination period due to the transition of new tapes with increased storage capacity. - 5.
-Inspected version control software access permissions and determined that access permissions to migrate changes to the production environment were restricted and commensurate with job responsibilities.
+No exceptions noted.